octobercherry/Getting-and-Cleaning-Data-Course-Project-/CodeBook.md

 y_train.txt : Single column list of activities performed for each of the rows in X_train.txt identified by              numerical values 1-6.
 ## Variable names in the tiday_Data
+"Subject" "activity_ID" and "activity_Label" are ID columns.
+The rest variables are mean measurement of each subject on each activity and measurement.

 "subject"

 "activity_ID"

 "activity_Label"

 "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"
 "tBodyAcc-mean()-Z"